Julien-Dosiere/WebStore-API/Readme.md

 ```
 $ symfony serve
 ```
 It uses port 8000 as default.
-Got to http://127.0.0.1:8000/api to your local server documentation
+Go to http://127.0.0.1:8000/api to access the endpoints list

-Your app is up and running (with the empty database) !!
+Your app is up and running (though the database is empty) !!

 #### Optional: populate & test the API